Poodles are very intelligent and easy to train. In fact, it is more a process

 attention span and an even smaller bladder.
 Keep your puppy in a small confined area

-in one end, and keep it away from the food dish and the
+with a wee-wee pad in one end, and keep it away from the food dish and the

 bed.
 Puppies do not like to go where they eat and sleep.Some puppies will tend to